frePPLe/frepple/contrib/odoo/README.txt

 between frePPLe and Odoo.

 The connector is available for different odoo releases:
+  - v13: Mainstream release targeted for any new developments.
   - v12: Mainstream release targeted for any new developments.
   - v11: Supported, but not fully tested and validated.
   - v10: Supported, but not actively developed any longer.